D04: The Role of a Lietime

 DERF: The ones I sent in that little baggie that I gave you?

-DERMATOLOGIST: Don't ever bring them in a baggie again.
+DERMATOLOGIST: Don't ever bring ‘em in a baggie again.
+We—

-DERMATOLOGIST: Anyway, mole number one looks pretty good.
-We're going to watch it.
+DERMATOLOGIST: [annoyed] Yes.
+Anyway, mole number one looks pretty good.
+We're gonna watch it.

-DERF: I did number them for ease because I'm taking notes here.
+DERF: I did—right, I did number them for ease, because I'm taking notes here.

 DERMATOLOGIST: That, I thank you for.
 Mole number two: looking okay, but we're going to keep an eye on it.
 Mole number thr—

-DERF: If it's already off my body, what's the danger for me?
+DERF: I mean, if it's already off my body, what's the danger for me?

 DERMATOLOGIST: Well, anything can happen.
-Mole number three: looking okay, but we're going to watch it.
+Mole number three: looking okay, but we're gonna watch it.

-DERMATOLOGIST: Never before, but I wouldn't count them out.
-Gotta keep an eye on them.
+DERMATOLOGIST: Never before, but I wouldn't count ‘em out.
+Gotta keep an eye on ‘em.
 I mean, gosh.
-Number six, looking okay.
+Number six, lookin’ okay.
 Gotta keep an eye on it.

 DERMATOLOGIST: Nope.
 Turn around.
 Oh, wow.
 We missed one.
-And this one we're going to keep an eye on.
+And—and this one we're going to keep an eye on.

 DERF: How many moles are you watching at any time?

-DERMATOLOGIST: Have you had any floaters anymore?
-The floaters out of the butt are the ones we're really worried about.
+DERMATOLOGIST: Yeah.
+Have you had any floaters anymore?
+The floaters out of the butt are the ones we're really—we’re really worried about.

 DERF: Oh, the butthole?
-Well, let me ask you about that, actually.
+Well, let me ask you about that, um, actually.

 DERMATOLOGIST: Lone ballooners.

 DERF: Do I have a lot of moles inside my body?
-Because that one came out.
+‘Cause that one came out.
 Like, is there a strategic reserve?

 DERF: Okay, cryptic.

-DERMATOLOGIST: And rest assured, we're going to keep an eye on them.
+DERMATOLOGIST: And rest assured, we're gonna keep an eye on ‘em.

 DERF: Okay, great.
 Thank you.